 Regular Session Tuition Fees

-Regulations governing the refund of mandatory fees, including nonresident tuition, for students enrolling at the California State University are included in Section 41802 of Title 5, California Code of Regulations.
-For purposes of the refund policy, mandatory fees are defined as those systemwide and campus fees that are required to be paid in order to enroll in state-supported academic programs at the California State University.
+Regulations governing the refund of mandatory fees, including nonresident tuition, for students enrolling at the California State University, are included in Section 41802 of Title 5, California Code of Regulations.
+For purposes of the refund policy, mandatory fees are defined as those systemwide and campus fees that are required to be paid to enroll in state-supported academic programs at the California State University.
 Refunds of fees and tuition charges for self-support, special session, and extended education programs or courses at the California State University are governed by a separate policy established by the University (see Extended Learning below).